 LAB MEDIA: Figure 4 A, C. Video Editor: Emphasize the graph lines post 24 hours

-In contrast, the breath volume does not steeply drop during the first 24 hours [1] and instead has a slight and steady decrease over the 3-day course of the disease [2].
+In contrast, the breath volume does not steeply drop during the first 24 hours [1] and instead has a steady decrease over the 3-day course of the disease [2].

 LAB MEDIA: Figure 4 B.